bayesomicslab/BSEEJ/README.md

 ```

 Or alternatively for changing model parameters or training other genes run:
+Please note that junction path should contain junction files (.junc) with the same format as we provided in the A2ML1.zip after decompression.

 ```sh
 python3 bseej.py -k clusters_no -i max iteration  -e eta hyper parameter -a alpha hyper-parameter -r r -s s -p junction_path -g gene_name -o results_path
 ```